|Previous | Next|

 - Clicking a different 3D camera icon in the 3D view.

-- Clicking on the point cloud in the 3D view.
+- Clicking on the 3D Model in the 3D view.
 This will automatically select the best image that contains the selected point.

 To annotate an image:

 - Choose the image to annotate, by using one of the above methods or by picking the image miniature from the carousel.